 Long-term effects of neurotoxicity can be:

 fatigue, memory dysfunction, trouble concentrating and speaking.
 Symptoms must be logged and supervised by a doctor continuously.
 An event-diary with all medical results is important, therefore a detailed documentation is necessary.
 In case of 30 days of long-term effects: please develop a small fiber neuropathy tests (possible at a lot of hospitals with neurological department).
 If a pneumological examinations are necessary: spiro ergo, lung ventilation, perfusion and diffusion (DLCO, DLNO).
 Please contact pneumology departments with Carefusion devices.

 According to EU-edicts 996/2010 & 376/2014 a governmental report is mandatory.
 Every crew member is authorized and responsible for reporting to:

 German Federal Bureau of Aircraft Accident Investigation

-The online form should be filled out.
-Mark with a cross BFU and LBA in order to make sure, that both agencies will be informed.
+Fill in the online and mark with a cross both, BFU and LBA, in order to make sure, that both agencies will be informed.

 Ottenser Hauptstraße 54

 Fax: +49 40 325220-2699

 Update your employee representatives (PV) and inform UFO about the accident by forwarding the BFU/LBA- & flight reports.(email@example.com)